passportpayments/passportpayments-php/README.md

     "status" : 200
 }
 ```
-Here you get the customer id.
-Now you can perform all the customer based operations with this id.
+Here you get the temporary car token.
+Now you can associate this card with a customer or directly charge this card.